JPS-GER/JPS-ComfyUI-Workflows/README.md

 __Features__

 * Easy-to-use menu area that fits on a single screen (if your screen is big enough).
-* Turn on/off all major features to increase performance and reduce hardware requirements.
+* Turn on/off all major features to increase performance and reduce hardware requirements (unused nodes are fully muted).
 * Selectable percentage for base and refiner (recommended settings: 70-100%).
 * Optional Upscaler (2x) with easy On/Off switch.
 * Various options how to use "positive_g" and "positive_l" prompts.
 Among other options, separate use and automatic copying of the text prompt are possible if, for example, only one input has been filled in.